Detection and Tracking of MAVs Using a Rosette Scanning Pattern LiDAR: RELATED WORK

+Tracking MAVs is challenging due to their small size and rapid movement.
+Traditionally, vision-based approaches have dominated this field.
+Methods leveraging neural networks, specifically YOLO \cite{yolo2016}, are widely used for detecting and classifying objects in images and videos.
+These methods are highly effective in controlled environments with good visibility, as shown in works like \cite{vb01, vb02, vb04, MIMO_new_2022}.
+Vision-based techniques leverage large datasets and complex neural network architectures to improve accuracy, but they often struggle in outdoor scenarios where lighting and occlusions affect visibility.
+Furthermore, the maximum detection distance is not only limited by the resolution of the camera but also the input resolution of the neural network used.
+In a recent work \cite{hammer2020imagebased}, the maximum detection range of such a system is 40 m.

+Other than detection, recent works have also focused on visual tracking.
+The rapid development of deep learning-based visual tracking methods is explored in \cite{Marvasti2022}.
+Learned motion models have been shown to outperform traditional Kalman Filter-based approaches, particularly in handling non-linear motion \cite{Adzemovic2025}.
+However, these methods typically rely on dense visual input and are not well-suited for sparse point clouds with a limited number of measurement points.
+Moreover, these works generally target generic object tracking rather than specifically addressing the challenges of tracking small, fast-moving drones.

+In response to these limitations, there is a growing interest in non-camera-based solutions, particularly LiDAR, which provides accurate 3D spatial information.
+LiDAR offers a distinct advantage in detecting and tracking MAVs in low-visibility conditions, where cameras are less effective.

+Model-based object detection approaches for LiDAR, such as \cite{Spinello_Arras_Triebel_Siegwart_2010}, PointNet \cite{PointNet2016}, PointNet++ \cite{PointNetPP2017}, VoxelNet \cite{VoxelNet2018}, and PointPillars \cite{lang2019pointpillarsfastencodersobject} are used to detect larger objects like cars or humans, thus making them insufficient for the detection and tracking of drones.

+Unlike model-based object detection, model-free methods detect dynamic objects by comparing consecutive scans, making them more versatile.
+For instance, \cite{DewanCaselitzTipaldi2016} tracks moving objects by identifying motion patterns between scans, while \cite{Moosmann2013ICRA} employs a Kalman filter combined with Iterative Closest Point (ICP) alignment to track objects in dense 3D LiDAR data.
+Additionally, \cite{RazlawQuenzelBehnke2019} introduces a method that clusters point clouds using a region growth algorithm and filters objects based on geometric features such as height range and maximum diagonal width.
+These methods utilize classical rotating LiDARs and also track larger objects like cars or humans.

-In \cite{AdaptiveScan2021} a method is proposed for tracking MAVs in a point cloud generated by a static rosette scanning LiDAR, that is further improved in \cite{catalano_2023}.
-In these papers, the integration time of the LiDAR frame is dynamically set to adapt to the speed and distance of the target's movement to track MAVs indoors at distances of up to about $30\;m$ without the ability to regain tracking if lost.
-Conversely, our aim is to align the rosette scanning LiDAR to ensure continuous centering of the target drone within the sensor, thereby maximizing the number of returned points.
+In \cite{AdaptiveScan2021} a method is proposed for finding MAVs in a point cloud generated by a rosette scanning LiDAR on a moving robot.
+This approach is further improved by adding a Kalman Filter based tracking method and extensive evaluation in \cite{catalano_2023}.
+In these papers, the integration time of the LiDAR is dynamically adjusted to adapt to the speed and distance of the target's movement enabling the tracking of MAVs indoors up to about $30\;m$.
+However, this method does not allow for regaining tracking once lost.
+Conversely, our aim is to align the rosette scanning pattern LiDAR to ensure continuous centering of the target drone within the sensor FoV, thereby maximizing the number of returned points.
 Additionally, our approach incorporates a robust tracking method capable of regaining tracking.